tatymoly/javascript_pocket_dictionary/javascript.md

 ### 11. Promises

-Are an easier way to handle callbacks.
+An easier way to handle callbacks.
 They provide a more organized way to write our functions.
-Are basically the same, the next instruction wont be executed until the promise has a response.
+They are basically the same as **Callbacks**: the next instruction wont be executed until the promise has a response.

 ### 12. Closures